jcrd/wm-launch/README.md

   -v          Show version
 ```

+### Example use cases

+wm-launch can be used to:

+* reliably assign clients to window manager desktops/workspaces so that even
+  slow-to-spawn windows appear where intended
+* identify separate instances of the same application to be managed differently,
+  focused via keybindings, etc.
+* launch or focus a single instance of an application

 ## Window factories
 A window factory is an X11 client responsible for creating the windows of new
 clients.
 It can be either implicit or explicit, the key difference being that